geongeorge/IGBro-Docs/install/README.md

         'database' => 'yolo_db',
         ```
         -	edit database,username,password from previously saved data
--	Give the folders app_imgs and uploads full permissions (777)
+-	Give the folders app_imgs and uploads full permissions (777) \- *you'll find this if you right click and choose permissions/properties depending on your file explorer.
+Just check all the permissions*
 -	Now visit your site https://quiz.mywebsite.com/
 -	You’ll be redirected to login page.
 -	Use the credentials to login  :